 Step When you do this You see this This example continues where Example 3 left off.
-This example assumes that there are two messages (files A and B) in the display: File A = THIS IS YOUR FIRST MESSAGE File B = This is your second message and that File B, then File A is shown.
-In this example, we'll change File A and File B to the following: File A = THIS IS YOUR FIRST MESSAGE, BUT NOW IT'S LONGER File B = This is the second message (your changed to the) 1 Press PROGRAM .
+This example assumes that there are two messages (files A and B) in the display: File A = THIS IS YOUR FIRST MESSAGE File B = This is your second message and that File B, then File A appears.
+In this example, we'll change File A and File B to the following: File A = THIS IS YOUR FIRST MESSAGE, BUT NOW IT'S LONGER File B = This is the second message ("your" changed to "the") 1 Press PROGRAM .
 PROG TEXT A 2 Press SELECT until B appears.
-PROG TEXT B 3 Press ADV until the space after your appears.
-B] This is your We're going to delete your and replace it with the .
-4 Press DELETE until your (and the space after it) are erased.
+PROG TEXT B 3 Press ADV until the space after "your" appears.
+B] This is your We're going to delete "your" and replace it with "the".
+4 Press DELETE until "your" and the space after it are erased.
 B] [AUT]This is 5 Press INSERT.
-INSERT T]This is Text you type now will be inserted here -after the space following is.
-6 Type the (and then SPACE).
+INSERT T]This is Text you type now will be inserted here -after the space following "is".
+6 Type "the" (and then press SPACE).
 INSERT is is the 7 Press INSERT to turn text insertion off.
 B] T]This is the

-BETAbrite Window Display User Manual
+Alpha[®] Window Display User Manual